therkildsen-lab/user-guide/content/docs/code-headers.md

 name of the original author of the script, and the names of any other authors contributing to this script.

-Here below is an example header from an R script named `Redund_clean.R` used to generate simulations for a publication, and made publicly avaialble on GitHub:
+Below is an example header from an R script named `Redund_clean.R` used to generate simulations for a publication, and made publicly avaialble on GitHub:
 ```
 ## Originally: redundancy.R